Proful/sketchnotes-v3/README.md

 ## MVP

+- Lex
+  - outline missing on hover
+  - if inline text selected, show relevant options
+  - if whole text selected, show relevant options
+  - copy lex
+  - after pasting, new line is coming at end
+  - double click to select
+  - click and drag to select
+  - color applied. but selection getting removed. to apply color, it shouldn't wait till the shade to be clicked after color applied, selection doesnot look good
+  - glow border
+  - reset style
+  - outer padding
+  - outer gradient
+- code-hike
+  - add outer padding and gradient
+  - mark horizontal padding + container padding
+  - font implemented but should fetch from google font or cdn
+  - download grammars from net
+  - selection of text by cursor dragging not working rather it drags the component
+  - copy code hike
 - add noise
 - gradient picker
   - custom from, via, to
   - add more gradient
 - img
+  - copy image
   - add your image
   - try demo image (unsplash)
   - size slider of image
 - frame
+  - not able to drag or resize frame if content added inside
   - background
     - gradient
       - 32 pre-defined gradients